WHITE WATER RULESHEET

 Vacation Bonus value is as part of the attract mode on newer machines.

-to the Vacation Bonus - the game merely awards the 200M
+to the Vacation Bonus - the game merely awards the 200M+change

 value.